 Luckily, since Crisp’s roots are based in digital media and marketing, we had a bit of a leg up on what that should look like.
 However, the fact of the matter is that so many other fantastic podcasts go unnoticed due to a lack of a roadmap that will equip them to reach listeners and get the word out.

 If you’re brand new to the medium and have no idea where to start, we’ve got your back.

-In this post, we’ve compiled a bevy of different tips you can take to help your podcast reach far and wide and begin building your loyal following:
+In this post, we’ve compiled a bevy of different tips you can follow to help with promoting your podcast and building your loyal following: